 Instructional Intervention Teams

-IITs provide a structured process for supporting teachers in addressing students’ academic, and/or behavioral needs.
-IITs work in conjunction with academic and behavior data discussions.
-The team is accessed when staff cannot identify what a student or group of students needs to be successful.
-IITs promote collaboration and professional development among staff.
-Targeted supports are offered to address student needs.
+IITs provide a structured process for supporting teachers to address students’ academic, and/or behavioral needs through examining their own perceptions and instruction.
+IITs work in conjunction with school team academic and behavior data discussions, usually when staff cannot identify what a student or group of students needs to be successful.
+IITs promote collaboration and embedded professional learning among staff.
+Targeted supports are then implemented to address student needs.

 - Students acquire the skills needed to achieve at least grade level outcomes and/or to display appropriate positive behavior.